hapijs/yar/README.md

 ## Usage

 The ***yar*** [hapi](https://github.com/spumko/hapi) plugin adds session support - a persistant state across multiple browser requests using an [iron](https://github.com/hueniverse/iron) encrypted cookie and server-side storage. **yar** tries to fit session data into a session cookie based  on a configured maximum size.
-If the content is too big to fit, it uses local storage via the hapi cache interface (or a [catbox](https://github.com/spumko/catbox) compatible store).
+If the content is too big to fit, it uses local storage via the hapi plugin cache interface.

 For example, the first handler sets a session key and the second gets it:
 ```javascript